-Fun Summer Exercises for Young Students with Movement Disorders
+Fun Summer Exercise Ideas for Students with Movement Disorders

 When people think of the various movement disorders like Parkinson’s disease, they usually envision an elderly man or woman.
 After all, Parkinson’s is mostly common among people over the age of 50.
 However, young “college-aged” people—those roughly between 21 and 29—can get diagnosed with the movement disorder at their ages too.
 While those with “young…